Assessing the Drivers and Carbon Sequestration Potential of Tree-Based Restoration in Semi-Arid Open Natural Ecosystems in India

 However, despite India’s long history of tree planting in ONEs, an accurate understanding of its spatial extent is missing.
 In addition, it is not well known whether tree planting in semi-arid ONEs will consistently increase carbon sequestration.
 Global research suggests that naturally increasing tree cover in ONEs leads to only limited gains in carbon storage.
 But it is not clear whether tree planting will follow this pattern.
 This is because tree planting often involves soil disturbances (“bunds”) and trees are planted at densities that may vary from natural tree cover patterns.
 In my project, I will understand the drivers and carbon sequestration potential of tree-based restoration in the semi-arid Open Natural Ecosystems of Maharashtra, India.
 These findings will enable informed decision-making on the suitability of tree planting initiatives in ONEs.

-Header: a tree plantation in Maharashtra, India. ©Anisha Jayadevan.
+Header: A tree plantation in Maharashtra, India. ©Anisha Jayadevan.

 Project Updates